tapsdoc/social-networking/libs/shared/ui/README.md

-# shared-ui
+# sharedRoutes-ui

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test shared-ui` to execute the unit tests.
+Run `nx test sharedRoutes-ui` to execute the unit tests.